php-ru/symfony-docs-ru/doctrine/associations.rst

 There are **two** main relationship/association types:

 ``ManyToOne`` / ``OneToMany``
-    The most common relationship, mapped in the database with a simple foreign key column (e.g. a ``category_id`` column on the ``product`` table).
+    The most common relationship, mapped in the database with a foreign key column (e.g. a ``category_id`` column on the ``product`` table).
 This is actually just *one* association type, but seen from the two different *sides* of the relation.